 With this keto beef bulgogi recipe, you can recreate the dish in under 30 minutes — including both prep and cook time — without losing the traditional flavors.

-#9: Quick Keto Egg Roll In A Bowl
+#9: Quick Keto Egg Roll in A Bowl

+Egg rolls are not recommended on a keto diet, but you can have this recipe for quick keto egg roll in a bowl.
 Like the center of a traditional egg roll, this recipe combines cabbage slaw, onions, and scallions with chicken, soy sauce or coconut aminos, and chili paste.

 #10: Zesty Chili Lime Taco Cups

-In fact, you’ll probably like this low-carb version better since there’s no processed shell to weigh you down or get in the way of all the other incredible ingredients.
+These zesty chili lime taco cups don’t look like the tacos you’re used to, but that doesn’t make them any less enjoyable.
+In fact, you’ll probably prefer this low-carb version, since there’s no processed shell to weigh you down or get in the way of all the other incredible ingredients.